2nd Grade Math: Overview, Skills, and Learning Activities

 Addition and Subtraction

-By the end of second grade, your child will have been taught how to add and subtract numbers up to 100 using a variety of strategies.
-They’ll also be expected to have memorized all sums of two one-digit numbers, such as 7+5 and 9+8.
+By the end of 2nd grade, your child will have learned how to add and subtract numbers up to 100 using a variety of strategies.
+They’ll also be expected to have memorized some math facts.

-Your child’s teacher will introduce them to regrouping, also known as borrowing and carrying.
-However, this skill takes time to master.
-They’ll practice it many times over the next couple of years.
+Your child’s teacher will introduce them to regrouping, also known as borrowing and carrying, for subtraction.

 Data and Probability

-In second grade, your child will work on drawing and interpreting data from pictographs and bar graphs.
-They’ll make line plots and solve simple problems using the data.
+In 2nd grade, your child will work on drawing and interpreting data from pictographs and bar graphs.
+They’ll make line plots to show how often a piece of data occurs (how many crayons students in a classroom lost one week, for example) and solve simple problems using the data.

-Second graders also study basic probability concepts, such as the terms “likely,” and “unlikely,” and “possible,” and “impossible.”
+Second graders also study basic probability concepts, such as the terms “likely,” “unlikely,” “possible,” and “impossible.”
 They may also experiment with spinners or dice to create and compare probabilities.

 2nd Grade Math geometry